 Historically, our primary sources of day-to-day liquidity have been our warehouse credit facilities, in which we sell and contribute automobile contracts, as often as twice a week, to special-purpose subsidiaries, where they are "warehoused" until they are financed on a long-term basis through the issuance of asset-backed notes.
 Upon issuance of the notes, funds advanced under one or more warehouse credit facilities are repaid from the proceeds.
 Our current short-term funding capacity is \$200 million, comprising two facilities.
 The first \$100 million credit facility was established in May 2012.
 This facility was most recently renewed in December 2020, extending the revolving period to December 2022, with an optional amortization period through December 2023.
 In November 2015, we entered into another \$100 million facility.
-This facility was renewed in November 2017 and again in December 2019, extending the revolving period to December 2021, followed by an amortization period to December 2023.
+This facility was renewed in November 2017, again in December 2019, extending the revolving period to December 2023), and again on a temporary basis to January 31, 2022.
+Although there can be no assurance, we expect a further renewal thereafter.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Liquidity" in our Annual Report.